peteroupc/encoding/api/com.upokecenter.util.ArrayWriter.md

 * `ArrayWriter() com.upokecenter.ArrayWriter`<br>
- Initializes a new instance of the com.upokecenter.ArrayWriter class with a default buffer size.
+ Initializes a new instance of the com.upokecenter.ArrayWriter class with a default backing store size of 16.
 * `ArrayWriter​(int initialSize) com.upokecenter.ArrayWriter`<br>
- Initializes a new instance of the com.upokecenter.ArrayWriter class with the given initial buffer size.
+ Initializes a new instance of the com.upokecenter.ArrayWriter class.
 * `void Clear()`<br>
  Offers a fast way to reset the length of the array writer's data to 0.
 * `byte[] ToArray()`<br>